RazvanBirt/livepoll-api/README.md

 # LivePoll API

 This API is currently in its MVP phase, with many improvements planned.
-It powers a simple polling service that lets developers create polls, gather votes, and retrieve live results.
+It powers a simple polling service that lets users create polls, gather votes, and retrieve live results.

 ---